RubenSasiain/ReactGenericTable/README.md

 import DataTable from './your/route/Table'

-// in case of using the textToFilter i recommend to use "useState" from react
+// in case of using the textToFilter i recommend to use "useState" from react, in other case textToFilter can be an empty string ("") and the filter doesn't affect

 import { useState } from 'react'